HansonScott/JigsawPuzzle/README.md

 After hearing that jigsaw puzzle apps are a rising thing, and the concept of digitizing it is interesting to me.
 Starting a project to research and prototype the technology of image manipulation, object organization, random piece generation, etc.

 Features:
-- parent environment and puzzle collection
+- parent workspace and puzzle collection
   - keep list of all puzzles that have been created
   - fields at the puzzle level:
     - date created, date started, date completed